eclipse-openj9/openj9-docs/CONTRIBUTING.md

 Generally, follow the style and structure of existing topics.
 If you are creating a new topic, you might find it helpful to copy a similar existing topic and modify it.
 (Don't forget to modify the file name in the footer!)

-However you create a new topic, you must ensure that the header comment with copyright and license information is copied exactly as it is from an existing topic.
+However you create a new topic, you must ensure that the header comment with copyright and license information is copied exactly as it is from an existing topic. _Do not_ change either of the copyright dates, even for a new topic; the dates refer to the complete documentation set, not to individual files and so should be the same in all topics.

 ### Writing tips